AntonChaukin/testrail-jest-reporter/README.md

 ### Enable TestRail API
 In order to use [TestRail API](http://docs.gurock.com/testrail-api2/start), it needs to be enabled by an administrator
 <br>in your own TestRail Site Settings.
-Also if you want to use API authentication instead of your password,
+Also, if you want to use API authentication instead of your password,
 <br>enable session authentication for API in the TestRail Site Settings,
 <br>and add an API key in your User settings _(This is recommended)_.
 ### Add TestRail tests Runs
 In first version the Reporter needs you to add tests Runs with all tests you want to automate.
-The Reporter parse all TestRail tests Plans and test Runs of the Milestone to collect testcases.
+The Reporter parse all TestRail tests Plans
+<br>and test Runs of the Milestone to collect testcases.
-The Reporter collects only unique testcases, if you have several tests Runs with one testcase then The Reporter push the test result only to one of that Runs.
+The Reporter collects only unique testcases,
+<br>if you have several tests Runs with one testcase
+then The Reporter push the test result only to one of that Runs.

 ## Example tests